STRHercules/BonghitsStardewMods/README.md

 ## Background
 This collection of mods are authored by myself, mostly for my own playthroughs, problem solving and closing gaps.

-I started with frustration over Stardew Valley Expanded'd custom Bears in the Premium Barn.
+I started with frustration over Stardew Valley Expanded's custom Bears in the Premium Barn.
 They acted similarly to truffle pigs, but once you get the honey from them that was it.
 I was dissapointed in the lack of artisan good for such unique honey, so I decided to make it!

 The itch to tinker and 'fix' crept up on me, now we're here!